krisstefanova/AuthenticationTests/README.md

 >$ npm test

 ## Some API suggestions
 - Add a service that deletes a customer account because with the registration tests, every time a new user that will never be used is added.
-The service can be used in an after hook.
-Currently I've work-arounded it using a random timestamp in the registration email which is not very elegant.
+The service can be used in an "after" hook.
+Currently, I've work-arounded it using a random timestamp in the registration email which is not very elegant.